Roshniiiii/studybuddy/README.md

 In the future, this can be extended by incorporating more features like:

-* Security to ensure only Anderson Junior College students can participate
+* Security to ensure only Anderson Serangoon Junior College students can participate
 * Notification to user who raised the question, when there are new answers
 * Change password
 * Manage categories and limit them